NATIONAL GRID APPEARS COMPLICIT IN THE DESTRUCTION OF THE SUFFOLK COAST

 Eurolink Interconnector is a proposal to build a High Voltage Direct Current (HVDC) transmission cable between the UK and the Netherlands.
 The capacity of the link will be 1400MW.

-NORTH FALLS WINDFARM
+7. NORTH FALLS – OFFSHORE WINDFARM

 (EXTENSION OF GREATER GABBARD OFFSHORE WIND FARM)